Financial Aid Program

 Minnesota State Grant

 For state grant purposes, full-time is defined as at least 3.75 courses per semester.
-Students who are enrolled in fewer credits during the school year may experience reductions in State Grant amounts.
+Students who are enrolled in fewer credits during the school year will experience reductions in State Grant amounts.

 Federal Perkins Loan Program